Valeri Nichushkin tallies twice as Avs beat Rangers, win 5th straight - NewsBreak

 Valeri Nichushkin had two goals, Mikko Rantanen and Cale Makar also had goals, and the Colorado Avalanche beat the New York Rangers 4-2 in Denver on Tuesday night.

-Nathan MacKinnon and Nazem Kadri had two assists each and Darcy Kuemper had 26 saves for Colorado, which has won five straight.
+Nazem Kadri had three assists, Nathan MacKinnon had two assists and Darcy Kuemper had 26 saves for Colorado, which has won five straight.

-Ryan Strome and Julian Gauthier scored goals and Alexandar Georgiev stopped 27 shots for the Rangers.
+Ryan Strome and Julien Gauthier scored goals and Alexandar Georgiev stopped 27 shots for the Rangers.

 Kadri returned to the lineup after missing two games with a lower-body injury, but defenseman Devon Toews was placed in the NHL health and safety protocols after testing positive for COVID-19.
 Coach Jared Bednar said Toews is experiencing symptoms and will be out until after Christmas.

-Note: EditorsNote: Fixed spelling of Julien, revised to reflect three assists for Kadri